41 Best Passive Income Ideas to Make Money

 How to minimize your taxes on passive income

-Passive income is important for a brighter financial future but you'll keep an eye on your tax liability.
+Passive income is important for a brighter financial future but make sure you keep an eye on your tax liability.

 For some income streams, you can reduce your potential taxes by creating a business and setting up a retirement account.
 You have to be a legitimate business to qualify for this strategy.